DOS 1.0 and 1.1

 However, on most systems, COMMAND.COM was loaded and provided the user interface.
 It’s typically known for the C:> prompt, except in DOS 1.0 there was no such thing.
 Drive C did not exist (unless perhaps the user had more than two floppy drives installed), and the PROMPT command was not available, so the prompt was A> in most cases.

 COMMAND.COM used an innovative division into three parts (initialization, resident, and transient) to save memory.
 The initialization part was used to process the contents of AUTOEXEC.BAT and was discarded once its job was done.
 The transient part was the largest and contained the command processor, handled user input and implemented the built-in commands.
 Because the built-in commands didn’t need to be loaded from disk, they executed quickly.
-However, they consumed precious memory, and if an application required more, COMMAND.COM discarded the transient part, only leaving the resident part in memory.
-Once the application completed, the transient part of COMMAND.COM would re-load the resident portion from disk.
+However, they consumed precious memory, and if an application required more, COMMAND.COM discarded the transient part, only leaving the tiny resident part in memory.
+Once the application completed, the resident part of COMMAND.COM would re-load the transient portion from disk.

 DOS versus CP/M